harbour/core/CONTRIBUTING.md

     or Harbour's mainline branch first.
 12. If you are to report a problem with Harbour itself, provide self-contained, minimal source code example.
-Do not use xhb contrib library, or any 3rd party Harbour libraries.
+Do not use xhb contrib library (including `hbcompat.ch`), nor any 3rd party Harbour libraries.
     The example shall reproduce the problem using the latest Harbour revision at the time of the report.
 Do not post links to executables and other binary files.
 If your source contains non-ASCII and non-UTF-8 national, accented, special chars, make sure to mark the codepage/encoding used and use `Chr()`/`hb_BCode()` calls to form the strings.
 UTF-8 is recommended.
 Notice that code examples are likely to be executed as hbrun scripts for testing, so it's a good idea to make them work this way.<br />
     Also make sure not to report multiple issues under one GitHub Issue.<br />
     * See more on self-contained examples:
       <http://sscce.org/>